Frequently Asked QuestionsLast Updated: May 6th, 2021

 If my case involves additional unexpected work, will I have to pay more?

 You have entered an agreed fixed fee with Kang & Co Solicitors up to the stage specified in your Engagement Letter.
 As we have entered into a contractual agreement to represent you up to the stage in the Scope of Legal Services section, we are required to honour this agreement within the fee agreed even if your case requires unexpected additional work within a particular stage.
 As an example if your case requires additional e-mails / calls to be sent to the Court or a Court Hearing takes longer than anticipated, you will not be charged for the extra time at Court, because we have entered a contractual agreement with you to complete the work up to a certain stage for a fixed fee.
+If however, the package you have appointed us on includes 1 Court Hearing and we are required to attend Court on an additional occasion, then if you would like us to attend Court on the second occasion, a further fee will need to be paid.

 Do I have to pay for additional Court Hearings?